Search

 Challenges encountered

-We also had students who had dropped out then returned to class.
-This was an indicator that they really benefited from coming to class and that they wanted to reach out again when their personal circumstances had improved
+We also had students who had dropped out and later returned to class.
+This indicated that they had genuinely benefited from attending and wished to re-engage once their personal circumstances had improved.

-Student attendance turned out to be cyclical.
-We had a summer cohort of students and then a new core group emerged from September- November.
+Student attendance proved to be cyclical.
+We had a summer cohort of students, followed by a new core group emerging between September and November.

 Solutions

-We aimed to remove some barriers where possible with support to access IT devices, child care and travel support.
+We aimed to remove barriers where possible by providing support for accessing IT devices, childcare, and travel.

--First bus app video translated into different languages
+• The First Bus app video was translated into different languages.

-We advertised our sessions widely, including on our social media outlets.
-We also proactively promoted ESOL directly to our community at a range of events and via other services.
+We widely advertised our sessions, including on our social media platforms.
+We also actively promoted ESOL directly to our community through a variety of events and other services.

-For example, we hosted an information stall at our GCP Family Activity Day at Kinning Park Complex).
-A number of our students were signposted via our GCP services.(e.g. Men’s Group/Women’s Group/Community Drop-in).
-Creche
+For example, we hosted an information stall at our GCP Family Activity Day at Kinning Park Complex.
+Several of our students were referred through our GCP services, such as the Men’s Group, Women’s Group, and Community Drop-in.

-We were able to provide a creche service to give students with young children the chance to learn without distraction.
-Initially conducted in a separate room, we finally rested on the solution of setting the creche up in the same space as the ESOL class.
+We were able to offer a creche service, enabling students with young children to learn without distraction.
+Initially conducted in a separate room, we ultimately decided to set up the creche in the same space as the ESOL class.

-Through trialling different approaches we found that this was the most adequate set-up, as children were able to see their parents, reducing any anxiety of being separated from them.
+Through trialling different approaches, we found this setup to be the most effective, as children could see their parents, which reduced anxiety about being separated from them.

-We had positive feedback from parents who were happy at the prospect of being able to learn without the stress of caring for their children at the same time.
-The childcare staff developed good relationships with children and parents.
+We received positive feedback from parents, who appreciated the opportunity to learn without the added stress of caring for their children simultaneously.
+The childcare staff developed strong relationships with both the children and the parents.

-This was the first time a professional creche service had been used for ESOL at GCP, and going forward we now have a system in place to offer childcare in the future.
+This was the first time a professional creche service had been used for ESOL at GCP, and we now have a system in place to offer childcare in the future.

 Devices and IT Support

-With our budget, thanks to a discount provided by our provider, we were able to purchase 7 devices.
+With our budget and thanks to a discount provided by our supplier, we were able to purchase seven devices.

-We carried out an IT survey and all 7 devices were then utilised by regular attenders who had no access to a device.
-We were also recently successful in our recent application to the CLD Device Fund and will now be able to provide all learners with a laptop during ESOL classes ( especially useful for IT sessions).
+We conducted an IT survey, and all seven devices were allocated to regular attendees who had no access to a device.
+We were also successful in our recent application to the CLD Device Fund, meaning we can now provide all learners with a laptop during ESOL classes, which will be especially useful for IT sessions.

 Reflections

-The collective actions serve as an opportunity to reflect our practice in the language skills the learners will have developed throughout the sessions.
-They provided learners with a sense of autonomy and to collaborate together in order to choose what these actions would be.
-Community meals are one way to encourage collaboration as learners are able to share recipes and decide together what to make.
+The collective actions served as an opportunity to reflect on our practice in the language skills the learners had developed throughout the sessions.
+They provided learners with a sense of autonomy and allowed them to collaborate in choosing what these actions would be.
+Community meals were one way to encourage collaboration, as learners could share recipes and decide together what to make.

 Project Partners